mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/admin_commands/kproplog.rst.txt

 **-R**
     Reset the update log.
 This forces full resynchronization.
 If used on a replica then that replica will request a full resync.
-    If used on the master then all replicas will request full resyncs.
+    If used on the primary then all replicas will request full resyncs.

 **-h**
     Display a summary of the update log.
 This information includes